-7.2 Rents
+6.5 Rents

-- AMI-based rents must be underwritten at the lesser of (a) 95% of the maximum net rent (gross rent less applicable utility allowance) for the set-aside applicable to the unit; or (b) 95% of the market rent as established in the Market Study. - PSH: PSH units are underwritten to the greater of 20% AMI rents, or rental assistance (PBV or PBRA) rents if a contract commitment for such rental assistance is submitted with the Application.
+- Rents must be underwritten at no less than of (a) 95% of the maximum net rent (gross rent less applicable utility allowance) for the set-aside applicable to the unit and no greater than (b) 100% of the maximum net rent (gross rent less applicable utility allowance) for the set-aside applicable to the unit.
+Notwithstanding, rents may not exceed (c) 100% of the market rent as established in the Market Study. - PSH: PSH units are underwritten to the greater of 20% AMI rents, or rental assistance (PBV or PBRA) rents if a contract commitment for such rental assistance is submitted with the Application.
 For all properties, 4% of units are required to be set aside as PSH units.